jhui/jhui.github.io/_posts/2017-11-03-Dynamic-Routing-Between-Capsules.markdown

 The transformation matrix to compute the vote is viewpoint invariant.
 We do not need different transformation matrices for different viewpoints.
 Even the viewpoint may change, the pose matrices (or votes) corresponding to the same high level structure (a face) will change in a co-ordinate way such that a cluster with the same capsules can be detected.
 Hence, the EM routing groups related capsules regardless of the viewpoint.
 Unlike CNN which each neuron may detect a different viewpoint, the transformation matrix is viewpoint independent which may require less data to train.

 > New capsules and routing algorithm will hopefully build higher level structures much easier and much effectively with less training data.

+(Note: The second paper expands what a Capsule network can do.
+For those interested, here is my other article on the [Matrix capsule](https://jhui.github.io/2017/11/14/Matrix-Capsules-with-EM-routing-Capsule-Network/)).

 ### CapsNet architecture